 added row = new _timestamp => | 10 | Arthur | EE-FF-66 | 596 | 2021-04-06 | 1669221874 |

 When a table is loaded incrementally, the update time of each row is recorded internally.
-This information can be later used in Input Mapping of many components (especially Transformations).
+This information can be later used in input mapping of many components (especially transformations).
 Incremental processing is available in two flavors — automatic and manual.
-Incremental processing makes sense only for components reading data from the Storage (e.g. transformations and writers).
-Note that it is not supported for all components yet.
+Incremental processing makes sense only for components reading data from the Storage (e.g., transformations and writers).
+Note that this is not supported for all components yet.

 With automatic incremental processing, the component will receive only data modified from the last successful run of that component.